Open all

 School community

 Pastoral care is taken very seriously with a network of support and very approachable staff.
 Form tutors, school counsellors, trained SEN (all pupils are screened by the learning support team on entry) and medical staff all offer touchpoints if children need to talk to someone.
+Inter-year relationships thrive – it’s common to find a wide age range of pupils working together on a show, reading together or playing sports.
 The school is big on creating leadership opportunities and many of the upper sixth students play a role in keeping the school running smoothly and heading off problems early.
-They also canvas pupils for ideas, so everyone really has a voice.
+They also canvas pupils for ideas, so everyone really has a voice, and Monday assemblies see different houses giving meaningful services twice a year.

 Parents are a mixed, down-to-earth bunch of everyone from farmers to tech specialists.
-There’s a lot of diversity, with some 35 nationalities represented in the school.
+There’s a lot of diversity, with 40 different nationalities represented in the school.

 And finally....